hayakzan/shobute/README.md

 # shobute
-A Python-based music notation interface
+A Python-based music notation interface (written for Python 2.x)